 At this time of year I’m remembering the questions we used to have in our school about the PATs - ‘Term 4 is coming up - what week shall we do the PATs in?’
 ‘Have we got enough Test 3s for the Year 5s?’
 ‘When’s the BOT report due - we need to have it sorted by then?’.
 You know those conversations I’m sure.

 But lately, as the Education Adviser, I’m getting a whole lot of different questions around the PATs, which is really exciting.
-There is never one answer to the question, as every school has to bring what happened in teaching and learning in 2015 to bear on their decisions.
+There is never one answer to the question, as every school has to consider what happened in teaching and learning in 2019 in their decisions.
 But that’s good - purposeful and relevant to what’s going on in your own school is what you want.
 To me, it means schools are really thinking about who, what, when, and why they test their students.
 For example:

 Do you think we need to use Reading Comprehension, Maths, and STAR tests at the beginning and end of every year?